MA in International Relations (1 year)

 "New York City" track

-Students begin in Vienna, studying in International Relations program at Central European University.
-For the Winter and Spring terms students move to the Bard MA in Global Studies program in New York City, where they complete coursework and an internship with an organization working on global affairs.
+Students begin in Vienna, studying in the International Relations program at Central European University.
+For the Winter and Spring terms students move to the Bard MA in Global Studies program in New York City, where they complete coursework and a mandatory internship with an organization working on global affairs.
 At the end of the program, students submit a capstone project.
 The program's curriculum places at its center the theory-practice nexus, equipping students with a sophisticated set of theoretical and conceptual tools and practical experiences.
-Students interested in this track must submit applications to both CEU and Bard College.
+The program consists of 30 US (60 ECTS) credits including the capstone project of 4 US (8 ECTS) credits.
+Students in the "New York City" track cannot choose specializations.

 "Vienna" track